 Meanwhile, his long-time friend and old colleague, Edward Chapman (Ed) is just as talented in long distance trail running and has a wealth of knowledge about trail running and multi-day runs around the globe – he is the ultimate trail running man (plan to e-subscribe to his e-magazine this October!) fully of runner-worthy advice and tips.

 “The Comrades Marathon often has a tagline for each race.
 During one of the years I ran the race it was “It Will Define You” …that was so true.
 Comrades changed me and made me who I am now.
 In 1999 when I first ran it, I was amazing by the number of runners and the huge crowd of supporters.
 Yet, at mile 40, when it felt as if a wall had fallen on me, I was totally alone.

 “Only I could decide whether I would quit or whether I could look deep inside me and find what was needed to finish.
 I finished.”

 “It was a very liberating experience, when things are really tough it is you that is in control.
 You decide your fate, no-one else.
 Other people may cause you problems, but you are in charge of the solutions.
 I am now a committed runner and love multi-day desert events, but I consider Comrades to be the best ultramarathon race in the world.
 It is more than a race; it is a big part of South Africa’s history.
 It is now also a big part of my history.” – Edward Chapman

-Comrades marathon 2018 race is 277 days away and counting.
+Comrades Marathon 2018 race is 277 days away and counting.
 So, we recommend following the above advice with the goal of completing the 56.1-mile race physical strong and mentally sound.
 International runners are able to enter online after completing a qualifying race between Aug.
 27, 2017 and May 2018.
-Find out more about entry details here.

 Feature image: The annual ultra-marathon attracts 20,000 runners from around the world to partake in the 89km race.
 Photo credit: Alaister Russell